buuhuu/crosswalk-converter/README.md

 This allows your to break on any source file in your project, but not to step into the code of any dependencies.

+### Authorization

+For use case where the origin requires authorization it is possible to specify the credentials for the local converter in various ways:

+1. Add a `Authorization` header to the request using a browser extension.
+The header will be passed through to the origin.
+2. Set `AEM_USER` and `AEM_PASSWORD` environment variables to add a basic `Authorization` header to the origin request.
+3. Set a `AEM_TOKEN` environment variable to add a bearer `Authorization` header to the origin request.

+For (2) and (3) it is possible to create a `.env` file in the project root with the environment variables which will be read with using [dotenv/config](https://github.com/motdotla/dotenv) when starting the converter.

 ## Implementation Details